bstaton1/KuskoHarvEst/README.md

 ## The Estimation/Reporting Workflow

-You will interact with intuitive menu-driven interfaces contained in 'KuskoHarvEst' to create documents that summarize the data and results of harvest estimation for a given harvest opportunity.
+You will interact with intuitive menu-driven interfaces provided by KuskoHarvEst' to create documents that summarize the data and results of harvest estimation for a given harvest opportunity.
 Your workflow for a given opportunity will be:

 1. Gather the raw data files and ensure all data appear reasonable and files are formatted properly\*
 2. Create a new R project and include the raw data files within it
-3. Enter the "meta-data" for the opportunity (for example, date/times, gear types allowed, etc.)
+3. Enter the "meta-data" for the opportunity (date/times, gear types allowed, etc.)
-4. Process the raw data files into a standardized format, including screening interviews for potentially unreliable information
+4. Process the raw data files into a standardized format, which includes automated screening of interview data for potentially unreliable information
 5. Produce the reports (one for the main summary and one for sensitivity analyses), which are automatically populated with the inputs and outputs of each analysis

 This means the only things you will edit directly are either (a) in the data files or (b) contained in a straight-forward interface.
+No copy/pasting/editing of code is required to complete this workflow.
 In step (4), you may find some data entry problems.
 If that is the case, simply close the interface and edit the raw data to correct the problem, and start step (4) over.

 > \*Improperly formatted/entered data will be the number one cause of errors you see (hopefully you see none!), so pay extra care to this topic.